operasoftware/devopera/src/articles/_posts/2015-01-28-appearin-workshop.md

 ## Background

-In early December 2014, we invited the team behind the fantastic WebRTC-powered [appear.in](https://appear.in/) video chat service for a 1-day workshop in Opera’s Oslo office: for about 6 hours, we sat together with engineers, designers and product people from both companies — mostly powered by good coffee and tasty pepperkake — and came up with a number of experiments using [appear.in](https://appear.in/).
+In early December 2014, we invited the team behind the fantastic WebRTC-powered appear.in (now [Whereby](https://whereby.com/)) video chat service for a 1-day workshop in Opera’s Oslo office: for about 6 hours, we sat together with engineers, designers and product people from both companies — mostly powered by good coffee and tasty pepperkake — and came up with a number of experiments using appear.in.

 <figure block="figure">
 	<img elem="media" src="{{ page.id }}/panorama.jpg" alt="Appear.in and Opera team workshop">